subvertnormality/mosaic/README.md

 ```

 Some devices respond to trigs on specific note numbers.
 Without locking a channel to the relevant note numbers, things can get strange very quickly in the world of _Mosaic_.
 This is because merging patterns often alters the note numbers on clashing steps.
 This is obviously not desirable for devices that require a certain midi note for a specific drum sound.
 You can lock a device's note number using the "Fixed Note" param on the trig lock page.
-You can also set this in your `custom_device_map.lua` file:
+You can also set this in your `custom_device_map.lua` file.
+In this example the note is fixed to midi note 16:

 ```
   {
     ["type"] = "midi", -- leave this as is
     ["name"] = "DRM BD",
     ["id"] = "drm-bd",
-    ["fixed_note"] = 0, -- fixed midi note number that channel will always output
-    ["map_params_automatically"] = false, -- if true, params will be mapped to channel param knobs automatically, from 1-8, otherwise user selects
+    ["map_params_automatically"] = true, -- map the params automatically
      ["params"] = { -- up to 8 params
+        {
+           ["id"] = "fixed_note",
+           ["name"] = "Fixed Note",
+           ["short_descriptor_1"] = "FIXD",
+           ["short_descriptor_2"] = "NOTE",
+           ["cc_min_value"] = -1,
+           ["cc_max_value"] = 127,
+           ["default"] = 16
+        }
      },
     ["default_midi_channel"] = 15
   },
 ```